andrew henderson menu

 To be considered a Portuguese tax resident, you must meet at least one of the following conditions:

-• Spend more than 183 days (consecutive or otherwise) in Portugal during a fiscal year.
+• Spend more than 183 days (consecutive or otherwise) in Portugal during a fiscal year

-• Maintain a residence (“permanent home”) in Portugal during a fiscal year, regardless of the number of days you stay in Portugal.
+• Maintain a residence (‘permanent home’) in Portugal during a fiscal year, regardless of the number of days you stay in Portugal.

 How to Be a Tax Resident in Portugal

-Portugal’s Non-Habitual Residence (NHR) Program
+Portugal’s Non-Habitual Residence (NHR) Program in 2025

-In 2009, Portugal introduced a new program called the Non-Habitual Residence (NHR), enabling foreign individuals to become tax residents while legally reducing or eliminating their tax liabilities on most foreign-sourced income for ten years.
+In 2009, Portugal introduced a program called the Non-Habitual Residence (NHR), enabling foreign individuals to become tax residents while legally reducing or eliminating their tax liabilities on most foreign-sourced income for ten years.

-How to Establish Tax Residency in Portugal?
+How to Establish Residence in Portugal

 There are several ways to get a residence permit in Portugal.
-However, the D7 Visa (Portugal Visa for Passive Income) is the most popular among investors, entrepreneurs, and digital nomads.
+However, the D7 Visa (Portugal Visa for Passive Income) is the most popular among investors, entrepreneurs and digital nomads.

 Portugal also has a digital nomad visa, but that’s issued for a year and doesn’t lead to permanent residency or citizenship.